 According to Pay Scale, the national average salary for an Electrical Engineer is AU$76,679 per year or equivalent to AU$32.59 per hour.

-The starting salary of an entry-level electrical engineer may be lower than the average salary but will gradually increase with work experience, knowledge, and skills in this domain.
+The starting salary of an entry-level electrical engineer may be lower than the average salary.
+Still, it will gradually increase with work experience, knowledge, and skills in this domain.

 Entry-level Electrical Engineers (<1-year experience): AU$62,939 per year